 - The ECHA manual "How to prepare registration dossiers covering nanoforms" clarifies in section 2.2.6. that "each scientific evidence summarised in the justification must refer to a study summary or robust study summary".
 Whether based on unpublished data or on publicly available literature, each scientific evidence, and the characterisers of the nanoforms it refers to must be provided in the justification in the form of a (robust) study summary.
-Article 3(28) and (29) of REACH regulation states that, a (robust) study summary must comprise a (detailed) summary of the objectives, methods, results and conclusions of a full study report providing sufficient information to make an (independent) assessment of the study or of the relevance of the study. - You state that "the nanoforms in this set are expected to have the same (eco)toxicological profile because particle size, although influencing dissolution rate and solubility under laboratory conditions, did not have an impact on in vivo toxicokinetic behaviour, fate, and (bio)availability as evidenced in key (eco)toxicological studies".
-In this context you refer to several publications (2007, 2007, 2019). - You further explain that the silanol density is not a driver for toxicity and you refer to the publication 2019.
-However, you have not provided any (robust) study summaries or study summaries for these studies. - In the absence of robust study summaries or study summaries, ECHA cannot assess the reliability of your justification. - Therefore, you have not demonstrated that the hazard assessment of the nanoforms can be performed jointly. - 1.2.2.4.
-Missing justification for joint exposure assessment of the Set of Nanoforms - Annex VI of the REACH Regulation requires a justification to demonstrate that a variation within the boundaries of the Set of Nanoforms does not affect joint performance of the hazard assessment, exposure assessment and risk assessment of the nanoforms. - Section 4 of the 'Appendix for nanoforms applicable to the Guidance on Registration and Substance Identification' (Version 2.0 January, page 22-23) states that a justification must be provided as to "why the exposure (...) can also be performed jointly for the set of nanoforms".
+Article 3(28) and (29) of REACH regulation states that, a (robust) study summary must comprise a (detailed) summary of the objectives, methods, results and conclusions of a full study report providing sufficient information to make an (independent) assessment of the study or of the relevance of the study. - You explain that the silanol density is not a driver for toxicity and you refer to the publication , 2019. - In addition, you state that some organosilane surface treating agents have shown favourable effect in reducing the biological reactivity of the base particle they cover, and you refer to the publication 2017. - However, you have not provided any (robust) study summary for these studies. - In the absence of robust study summaries or study summaries, ECHA cannot assess the reliability of your justification. - Therefore, you have not demonstrated that the hazard assessment of the nanoforms can be performed jointly. - 1.2.2.4.
+Missing justification for joint exposure assessment of the set of nanoforms - Annex VI of the REACH Regulation requires a justification to demonstrate that a variation within the boundaries of the set of nanoforms does not affect joint performance of the hazard assessment, exposure assessment and risk assessment of the nanoforms. - Section 4 of the 'Appendix for nanoforms applicable to the Guidance on Registration and Substance Identification' (Version 2.0 January, page 22-23) states that a justification must be provided as to "why the exposure (...) can also be performed jointly for the set of nanoforms".
 It specifically requires that "a common conclusion on exposure assessment can be reached for the set".
 This is demonstrated when the potential release is similar for all the nanoforms in the set with regards to all their respective exposure routes.
-For example, for airborne exposure, this is demonstrated by similar value of dustiness (or by using a dustiness value that is conservative); for aquatic exposure, it is demonstrated as a minimum by similar dispersion stability, dissolution behaviour and surface functionalisation of all nanoforms within the set.
+For example, for airborne exposure, this is demonstrated by similar value of dustiness (or by using a dustiness value that is conservative); for aquatic exposure, it is demonstrated as a minimum by similar dispersion stability, dissolution behaviour and surface functionalisation of all nanoforms within the set. - You have not provided information on the potential release of the nanoforms.
+Therefore, you have not demonstrated that there is no variation of the potential release of the nanoforms and that the exposure assessment of all the nanoforms in the Set can be performed jointly. - Therefore, it is not demonstrated that a common conclusion on exposure assessment can be reached for the Set.
+Hence, the risk assessment of the Set of Nanoforms cannot be performed jointly.

-3 Section 2 How to prepare registration dossiers covering nanoforms, ECHA (2021)
+4 Section 2 How to prepare registration dossiers covering nanoforms, ECHA (2021)